SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

-If there were rows with other or NA values for the common name, we could designate what goes in the color column for those rows by adding another conditional such as `TRUE ~ "#000000"`.
+The arguments to `case_when` are evaluated in order, so it is advised to list them from most specific to most general.
+If there were rows with other or NA values for the common name, we could designate what goes in the color column for those rows by adding a last conditional such as `TRUE ~ "#000000"`.
 {:.notes}

 ===

-Then use glue to include the value from the `color` column in the species label.
+Then use glue to include the species-specific color value in the axis label.